studio-hungus/studio-hungus.github.io/index.md

 HabiTile was created by the members of Studio Hungus in collaboration with Ball State University and the Minnetrista foundation.
 This endeavor was undertaken with the goal to create a light tactical game that cultivates curiosity about the local ecosystem.
-Consisting of a collegiate team, the members of Studio Hungus display prowess in game design, code, art, animation, and music/sound production.
+Consisting of a collegiate team, the members of Studio Hungus display prowess in game design, programming, art, animation, and music/sound production.
 The resulting product was created over the course of sixteen weeks and based on a paper prototype designed during the prior semester.

 ## How to play
 ---